 Key reports and analyses

-The report provides an overview of how much is spent on health care annually, in what areas money is spent and on whom, and where the money comes from.
+This report provides an overview of how much is spent on health care annually, what and who the money is being spent on, and where the money comes from.

-This report provides an overview of prescribed drug spending in Canada using data from CIHI's National Health Expenditure Database NHEX. (formerly Drug Expenditure in Canada)
+This report provides an in-depth look at public drug program spending in 2015 using data from CIHI’s National Prescription Drug Utilization Information System (NPDUIS) Database.

 This information sheet contains key messages on health spending in nursing homes including how much is spent, who is providing the care and the role of the private sector.